Eyevinn/web-runner/README.md

 # web-runner

-Docker container that clone a GitHub repository and run an NodeJS web application server.
+Docker container that clones a GitHub repository containing a NodeJS web application.
+Build and runs the NodeJS application.

 ## Usage